Beardyman: Media appearances

 During November 2006 he took part in a series of children's choir charity concerts called Young Voices appearing in Manchester, Birmingham, London and Belfast.

 On 10 February 2007 he made an appearance on the second episode of the BBC One show When Will I Be Famous.
 Despite winning over the studio audience and two of the three judges, he came second in a public vote.
 On the same day, he was on also on the Channel 4 show Homemade where he was profiled as the weirdest beatboxer around.
 Beardyman supported Groove Armada on their UK tour in 2007.

 In July 2009, he appeared at the Udderbelly during its residency at South Bank in London.
 This was for an ensemble comedy show called "Beardyman's Complete and Utter Shambles" featuring JFB, MC Klumzy Tung, Beardyman's comedian brother Jay Foreman, visual artist mr_hopkinson, guitarist 'J'm Black, saxophonist Hellanor and comedian Reggie Watts.
 The show took the technology based entertainment experiments of Battlejam to a more theatrical comedy club setting.
 A reduced cast version of the show renamed "Beardyman's Unplanned Explosion" went on to appear at the Udderbelly at the Edinburgh Festival in late August 2009, and again at Bristol Old Vic in October 2009.

 Beardyman appeared in the BBC Comedy Prom 2011 with Tim Minchin.

+Beardyman was credited as the composer for the 2016 series The Characters.

 Beardyman cites the Lyrebird as a form of inspiration, and hosted a BBC Radio 4 documentary about the bird entitled, "Beardyman and the Mimics".

 He regularly appears on the BBC Radio 4 Now Show and was a guest panelist on Series 18, Episode 5 of The Infinite Monkey Cage.